 In addition, you are legally required to keep your building in good order.
 The Housing (Scotland) Act 2006 introduced new laws to ensure owners keep properties in good condition.

 To help plan for repairs, you can see an example of a maintenance plan here.
-The plan is recommended as a guide and as such could be altered to suit your individual/owner’s association needs.
-What is an owner's association?
+The plan is recommended as a guide and as such could be altered to suit your individual/owners' association's needs.
+What is an owners' association?

-National Maintenance Week is an annual event which offers practical and straightforward advice to property owners regarding the maintenance and repair of their building.
+National Maintenance Week is an annual event, held in November, which offers practical and straightforward advice to property owners regarding the maintenance and repair of their building.
 The event is organised by The Society for the Protection of Ancient Buildings (SPAB).
+Visit their website for details at www.SPAB.org.uk.

-Now into its 11th year, National Maintenance Week also coincides with National Gutters Day, which aims to raise awareness of the importance of regular clearing which could prevent major damage in future.
+National Maintenance Week also coincides with National Gutters Day which aims to raise awareness of the importance of regular cleaning which could help prevent major damage in future.

 The Rothesay Tenement Maintenance Guide is a useful booklet published by Rothesay THI and is tailored to improving Rothesay's tenements.
 It contains information on your rights and responsibilities as an owner and what to look out for to avoid your building falling into disrepair.